Roofing dumpster rental in Hollywood

 - Best for: Single-layer ranch and bungalow tear-offs

-A 10-yard can fits into a tight driveway, keeping shingle weight within the legal tonnage for one single haul.
+The 10-yard can fits nicely on a tight driveway and handles shingle weight for one single haul.

 20-Yard Roofing Dumpster